SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 * We recommend using [Stardog Studio](https://www.stardog.com/studio/) as the SPARQL query interface for Simple SCKAN.
 A Stardog endpoint is set up by the [FDI Lab](https://www.fdilab.org/) to provide access to the SCKAN connectivity knowledge via Stardog Studio.
   * We have a set of predefined 'canned' query patterns avialable via Stardog Studio that we think would be useful for the users like SPARC's NLP curators, anatomical experts, and other interested users.
 * What to expect in the future:
-  * Have the Simple SCKAN graph available via [SciGraph](https://github.com/SciCrunch/SciGraph) so that the SciGraph users can utilize the benifits of Simple SCKAN while writing queries relevant to their tools and apps.
+  * Have Simple SCKAN graph available via [SciGraph](https://github.com/SciCrunch/SciGraph) so that the SciGraph users can utilize the benifits of Simple SCKAN while writing queries relevant to their tools and apps.
   * We will consider setting up a publicly available SPARQL endpoint for the Simple SCKAN.

 # Running Simple SCKAN Queries in Stardog